SkoolNotes/Taproot/2020JAP201/KBxAdviceColumn.md

 ___

-I also don't let my dog eat choclate. chochlate is actully bad for dogs!
+I also don't let my dog eat choclate. chochlate is actully poisanous for dogs! don't try to eat any just say no